ultramango/gear360pano/README.md

 * included [Hugin](http://hugin.sourceforge.net/) template file is not perfect and bad seams will happen (especially for close objects),
 * there's no vignetting correction, better lens correction could be created,
-* script could have few parameters added like: jpeg quality, panorama template.
+* script could have few parameters added like: jpeg quality, EXIF tags update.